-Working from a home office looks idyllic—no commute, your own playlist, total comfort.
+Working from a home office looks idyllic—no commute, your personalized playlist, total comfort.
 But up close, it can be a jolt to your workflow: mind-boggling, time-warping, and sometimes hair-pulling.
-Here’s what I’ve learned about staying productive, sane and happy to be working from home.
+Here's what I've learned about staying productive, sane, and happy to be working from home.

 Manage Expectations

-Expectations can be a stressor–whether they come from clients, colleagues, or your own inner critic.
-Meeting people where they are in their personal and professional journey, and then accepting and appreciating them for who they are and what they bring to the table, is a valuable quality.
-It’s often much easier to do this with others than it is with ourselves.
-Working from home can be an opportunity to understand yourself a bit better.
-So, be patient with yourself, take some notes, reflect on your days (successes/failures) then use those observations to move yourself forward to a more productive tomorrow.
-Understanding yourself and how you prioritize – tasks, work, life, fitness, social events, etc. can help you be more mindful when scheduling work.
+Expectations can be a stressor–whether they come from clients, colleagues, or your inner critic.
+Meeting people where they are in their personal and professional journey and then accepting and appreciating them for who they are and what they bring to the table is a valuable quality.
+It's often much easier to do this with others than it is with ourselves.
+Working from home can be an opportunity to gain a better understanding of yourself.
+So, be patient with yourself, take some notes, reflect on your days (including successes and failures), and then use those observations to move forward to a more productive tomorrow.
+Understanding yourself and how you prioritize tasks, work, life, fitness, social events, and other aspects of life can help you be more mindful when scheduling your work.

 - Clarify deliverables: List exactly what's due and when.